otrv4/otrv4/architecture-decisions/001-security-level.md

 Although Ed448 does not have as much published cryptanalysis as Curve25519, it has a similar construction to Curve25519 [\[1\]](#references).

-To achieve classic Diffie-Hellman ~128-bit security, we use a mix key, which is described in [ADR 5](https://github.com/twstrike/otrv4/blob/master/architecture-decisions/005-mix-key.md).
-We only use SHA3-256 when we use the mix key because it has a security level of 128 bits.
+To achieve classic Diffie-Hellman ~128-bit security, we use a brace key, which is described in [ADR 5](https://github.com/twstrike/otrv4/blob/master/architecture-decisions/005-brace-key.md).
+We only use SHA3-256 when we use the brace key because it has a security level of 128 bits.

 We will use XSalsa20 as our stream cipher because it has a block size of 512